pjessesco/ChollianWallPaper/README.md

 ## License

-**Every satelite images used in this project are copyrighted by the Korea Meteorological Administration.
+**Every satellite images used in this project are copyrighted by the Korea Meteorological Administration.
 You can not use it for commercial purposes.**

 This project is distributed under the [MIT license](https://github.com/pjessesco/ChollianWallPaper/blob/main/LICENSE).